hkabbech/TrackSegNet/paper/paper.md

 # Acknowledgements

-I would like to thanks Selçuk Yavuz and Martin E. van Royen for sharing SPT data used as a toy example, Maarten W. Paul for testing the software and fixing minor mistakes. \autoref{fig:pipeline} was partially created using Biorender.
+We would like to thanks Selçuk Yavuz and Martin E. van Royen for sharing SPT data used as a toy example, and Maarten W. Paul for testing the software and fixing minor mistakes. \autoref{fig:pipeline} was partially created using Biorender.
 This work was supported by the Dutch Research Council (NWO) through the Building Blocks of Life research program (GENOMETRACK project, Grant No. 737.016.014).

 # References